rehierl/node-tree-outliner/3-0-0-associations.md

 Because these completely unrelated nodes would then always have to be taken into account, it would be impossible treat a section as one entity (see requirements).
 That is, because such a section would then consist of multiple parts that are separated from each other.
-Such a section can be said to have gaps.
+Because of that, such a section can be said to have gaps.
 Consequently, strict suspend and resume operations as described above must not be allowed.

-Because of that, any node, that is located in between a section's first and last node (i.e. subsequent to the first and presequent to the last node), must belong to a section.
+Because of that, any node, that is located in between a section's first and last nodes (i.e. subsequent to the first and presequent to the last node), must belong to a section.

 Note that this does not take the definition of nodes into account, that would be necessary to clearly define when an algorithm has to strictly suspend and then resume a given section.

 Note that the subsequent part of a strictly suspended section can also be seen to represent a new/different section.
-Hence, the nodes that would be required to tell an algorithm that it has to resume a section can themselves be seen to represent additional sectioning nodes.
+Hence, the nodes that would be required to tell an algorithm that it has to resume a section can themselves be seen to represent sectioning nodes.